 Please note that this is a preliminary draft.
 The lecture notes are incomplete, and all parts are subject to change.
-The material should be read in conjuction with the books Quantum Computation and Quantum Information by Michael Nielsen and Isaac Chuang and Classical and Quantum Computation by Alexei Kitaev, A.H.
-Shen, and M.N.
-Vyalyi.

-If you read these notes, then you have accepted a contract: you agree to communicate all errors to me.
-If you do not want to burden yourself with this task, then do not read further.
+The material should be read in conjuction with the book Quantum Computation and Quantum Information by Nielsen and Chuang.
+You can consult the books Classical and Quantum Computation by Kitaev, Shen, and Vyalyi, and Quantum Computing by Hirvensalo for further information.
+Both are accessible for readers with a background in Computer Science.
+The most important additional resource, however, is the quantum physics archive www.arxiv.org, where you can find recent preprints.
+If you read these notes, then you accept the following contract: You agree to communicate all errors to me.
+If you do not want to burden yourself with this task, then do not read any further.